Dritan Smajli

-Dritan Smajli, also spelled as Dritan Smajlaj, (born 12 February 1985) is an Albanian football manager and a former defender for Kastrioti Krujë, Besëlidhja Lezhë, Vllaznia Shkodër, FK Kukesi and KF Tirana.
-He is the manager of Besëlidhja.
+Dritan Smajli (born 12 February 1985) is an Albanian professional football manager and a former player who played as a defender.

 Club career

 Early career

 Having started his career with his hometown club Kastrioti Krujë as a youth player, he joined the first team in the 2004–05 season in the Albanian First Division, and he helped the side finish third in the league and achieve promotion to the Albanian Superliga in the 2005–06 season.
 Following the promotion winning campaign, he left the club and remained in the Albanian First Division with Besëlidhja Lezhë, who he also helped achieve promotion to the Albanian Superliga, as they finished runners up in the league, just two points behind the winners Skënderbeu Korçë.
 In his debut season in the Albanian Superliga, Smajli made 27 league appearances and scored twice, but he couldn't help his side fight off relegation, as they finished second from bottom and were automatically relegated to the Albanian First Division.